Blockout: Gameplay

 The player's perspective is that of looking down into a three-dimensional rectangular pit.
 Polycube blocks of various shapes appear, one at a time, and fall slowly toward the bottom of the pit.
-The player can use three buttons to rotate the block around any of the three coordinate axes, and can also maneuver the block horizontally and vertically with a joystick.
+The player can use three buttons to rotate the block around any of the three coordinate axes, and can also maneuver the block horizontally and vertically with the joystick.
 Once any part of a block comes to rest on the floor of the pit or in contact with an already-placed cube, the entire block freezes in place and can no longer be moved.
 The player can press a button on the joystick to quickly drop a block.
 Once a solid layer of cubes is formed with no gaps (a "face"), it disappears and all cubes above it drop toward the bottom of the pit to fill the space.
-Completing multiple faces with a single block awards higher scores, and the player earns a "Block Out" bonus for completely emptying the pit.
+Completing multiple faces with a single block awards higher scores, and the player earns a "Block Out" bonus for emptying the pit.
 A set number of faces must be completed in order to end each round.

-As the game progresses, the blocks begin to drop faster, the dimensions of the pit change from round to round, and differently-shaped blocks begin to appear.
+As the game progresses, the blocks begin to drop faster, the dimensions of the pit change from round to round, and differently-shaped blocks start to appear.
 A bonus stage is played after every fifth round, in which the player has 30 seconds to form as many faces as possible in a 2x2 pit.
 The game ends if the blocks stack up to the top of the pit, with the exception of the bonus stages; in the latter case, the stage ends immediately and the player advances to the next round.

 The game allows head-to-head competition between two players, each of whom has their own pit and blocks.
 When one player completes a face, all the cubes in the opponent's pit are raised by one level.
 A player can win a round by either being the first to complete a set number of faces or by forcing their opponent's cubes to stack up to the top of the pit.
 The first player to win a set number of rounds may continue the game alone in single-player mode.

 Ports

 Apart from the other known console ports of Blockout, there were also two for NES: the first is an official unreleased prototype developed in 1990 by Technos Japan Corp. under the name "Block Out", while the second is an unauthorized clone programmed by Hwang Shinwei and published by both himself and RCM Group in 1989/1990 (titled 3D Block).

-Blockout was ported to the Virtual Boy as 3D Tetris (March 22, 1996), though the game suffers greatly from the lack of colors beyond red and black.